astronomer/docs/astro/connect-external-services.md

 ### DNS considerations with VPC peering (_AWS only_)

-To resolve DNS hostnames from your target VPC, your Cluster VPC has **DNS Hostnames**, **DNS Resolutions**, and **Requester DNS Resolution** enabled via AWS [Peering Connection settings](https://docs.aws.amazon.com/vpc/latest/peering/modify-peering-connections.html).
+To resolve DNS hostnames from your target VPC, your cluster VPC has **DNS Hostnames**, **DNS Resolutions**, and **Requester DNS Resolution** enabled via AWS [Peering Connection settings](https://docs.aws.amazon.com/vpc/latest/peering/modify-peering-connections.html).

 If your target VPC resolves DNS hostnames via **DNS Hostnames** and **DNS Resolution**, you must also enable the **Accepter DNS Resolution** setting.
 This allows the data plane to resolve the public DNS hostnames of the target VPC to its private IP addresses.
 To configure this option, see [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/peering/modify-peering-connections.html).